Quantum Race Heats Up. Is Rigetti Leading the Charge? - YANoticias

-The promise of superconducting quantum computing lies in its ability to revolutionize computational power.
+The promise of superconducting quantum computing lies in its ability to revolutionise computational power.
 Rigetti stands out due to its remarkable 2-qubit gate speeds ranging from 60-80 nanoseconds, challenging the current norms of quantum processing.
-Focused investments in this domain signal a potential breakthrough in minimizing errors and extending coherence times.
+Focused investments in this domain signal a potential breakthrough in minimising errors and extending coherence times.

 While the financial achievement is noteworthy, the real intrigue lies in the technology’s future viability.
 The quantum landscape is fraught with hurdles such as error correction and scalability—issues that Rigetti is directly confronting.
 As quantum error correction remains a pivotal challenge to fault-tolerant systems, Rigetti’s approach could define industry standards.